 The bottom dropped out of this market in the 17th century when the truth became known, thanks to growing trade between Greenland and North America.
 In Frankfurt the apothecaries' price fell from 128 florins an ounce to just 8 between 1612 and 1669; and a complete horn belonging to Charles I of Britain fell in value from £8,000 in 1630 to just £600 in 1650.
 From those dark days of unpopularity the price of unicorn horns seems on the rise again, though for completely different reasons.
 In 1994 when I began writing this book one was auctioned at Christie's in London for nearly half a million pounds.
 As reported in the London Times, the seller had picked it up for a few pounds in the 1950s as part of a job lot of walking sticks being disposed of by Hereford Cathedral.

-Another interesting thing about unicorns is that they are not totally impossible creatures, as most people assume.
-Of course a horse with a narwhal-type horn would have to be a supernatural creature, but most heraldic and other antique depictions of unicorns agree that it has a cloven hoof, a silky beard and other goat-like features.
+ANOTHER INTERESTING FACT ABOUT UNICORNS is that they are not totally impossible creatures, as most people assume.
+Of course a horse with a narwhal-type horn would have to be a supernatural beast, but most heraldic and other antique depictions of unicorns agree that it has a cloven hoof, a silky beard and other goat-like features.
 Many early bestiaries even show and describe the unicorn as being a small, goat-like creature and one-horned goats, while rare, do actually occur from time to time in nature.

-In the book we have a section about a famous (in unicorn circles) experiment by Dr Dove of Maine in the 1930s.
+In the book we have a section about a famous experiment by Dr Dove of Maine in the 1930s.
 Arguing that unicorn animals are not totally impossible, he proved his case by creating a unicorn bull, fusing its horn buds surgically together shortly after birth and planting them in the middle of its skull.
 What resulted was a single horn projecting straight from its forehead.
 This apparently gave the bull such confidence when it matured that it was remarkably docile in behaviour, seeming to have acquired some of the mythical unicorn's traits.
 You can read the piece by clicking on the picture right.